mikenguyen13/data_analysis/_book/05-regression.md

 AUC = n ln(\frac{SSE_p}{n}) + 2p
 $$

--   increasing p (number of parameters) leads first-term decreases, and second-term increases.
+-   increasing $p$ (number of parameters) leads first-term decreases, and second-term increases.
 -   We want model with small values of AIC.
-If the AIC increases when a parameter is added to the model, that parameter is not needed.\
+If the AIC increases when a parameter is added to the model, that parameter is not needed.
 -   AIC represents a tradeoff between precision of fit against the number of parameters used.

 #### Bayes (or Schwarz) Information Criterion